-The U.S. Embassy in Argentina is currently accepting applications from rising literary stars for the International Writing Program (IWP), to take place at the University of Iowa from late August to mid-November 2020 (specific dates to be announced at a later date).
-The Embassy will accept applications until Friday, March 27, 2020 at ExchangesBA@state.gov; the subject line of the email should specify “International Writing Program.”
+The U.S. Embassy in Argentina is currently accepting applications from rising literary stars for the International Writing Program (IWP), to take place at the University of Iowa from late August or early September to mid- or late November 2022 (specific dates to be announced at a later date).
+The Embassy will accept applications until Monday, March 14, 2022 at ExchangesBA@state.gov; the subject line of the email should specify “International Writing Program.”
 Applications must include an updated literary-based CV or resume in English (including contact information for the applicant), and 10 to 15 pages of written work in both the original language and an English literary translation that give a good sense of the writer’s strengths and style.

 The U.S. Embassy will consider only applications from candidates who reside in Argentina, and are not citizens or legal permanent residents of the United States.

 The U.S. Department of State’s Bureau of Education and Cultural Affairs collaborates annually with the University of Iowa to bring together international established and emerging creative writers to the United States to participate in the International Writing Program (IWP) in Iowa City, Iowa.
 IWP is one of the most renowned global forums bringing together rising literary stars, including screenwriters, multi-media platform writers and influential opinion leaders to participate in a 12-week residency program.